My First Book Haul of 2025 & Some Personal Oversharing Yada Yada…

 Wilde was released from prison in 1897 and published The Ballad of Reading Gaol, a long poem commemorating the harsh rhythms of prison life, one year later.
 He died in 1900 at the age of 46 due to meningitis.

 But, in honour of that sassy bitch Wilde, and all others who came before and after him, I present to you my round-up of LGBTQ+ mystery/thriller authors who are indeed out and proud.
-This is by no means a comprehensive list, but simply a place to start in order to help us diversify our bookshelves with dark and twisty stories that haven’t been written by the typically published cis, straight author.
+This is by no means a comprehensive list, but simply a place to start to help us diversify our bookshelves with dark and twisty stories that haven’t been written by the typically published cis, straight author.

 gay pride GIF